pashaAbri/mt-rag-benchmark/knowledgebase/retrieval/zero_cases/baseline_zero_case_analysis.md

 ## Overview

-This document analyzes **cases where all three baseline retrieval strategies fail to retrieve any relevant documents** (R@1 = R@3 = R@5 = R@10 = 0).
-These represent the "hardest" cases in the MT-RAG benchmark where standard approaches completely fail.
+This document analyzes **cases where all three query formulation strategies (Last Turn, Query Rewrite, Questions) fail to retrieve any relevant documents using ELSER** (R@1 = R@3 = R@5 = R@10 = 0).
+These represent the "hardest" cases in the MT-RAG benchmark where standard ELSER-based approaches completely fail.

 **Source**: Analysis from `scripts/ideas/retrieval_tasks/oracle-v2/new-strategies/`